Spenquatch/listen-cli/README.md

 - `auto`: prewarm only local engines (sherpa-onnx)
 - `always`: prewarm all providers (including remote)
 - `never`: lazy-load on the first toggle

+`LISTEN_LOCAL_HOTMIC` controls whether local engines (currently sherpa-onnx) run the microphone loop continuously:

+- `auto` (default): hot-mic on for local providers, off otherwise
+- `on`: force continuous capture even for future local engines
+- `off`: revert to starting/stopping the mic on each toggle

 ## Smoke tests